Cogniplane — Governed AI Workspace for Enterprise Teams

 1. Ensure the repository is accessible

-The platform supports public GitHub repositories.
+The platform supports manual imports from public GitHub repositories.
 The repository root (or a specified subdirectory) must contain a valid SKILL.md.

 2. Go to Skills → Import in the Admin Workbench